Last updated on February 25th, 2020 at 11:47 pm

 Source of Photo: grzegorzmielczarek I Flickr

 Ko Nang Yuan, located in Koh Tao does not fail snorkelers’ expectations because of it’s great views underwater.
-It is one of the most popular destinations in Thailand too because of its beautiful beaches with white sand, clear blue waters, and great underwater views.
+It is one of the most popular destinations in Thailand too because there are many things to do in Koh Tao.
+There are beautiful beaches with white sand, clear blue waters, and great underwater views.
 You can also pay for a snorkeling your that can cost you 2000 – 2500 Baht, which includes boat transfers, snorkeling equipment, entrance fee to the island, and some has lunch.
 However, if you’re coming here without arranging with a tour, entrance fee costs around 100 Baht.
 Also take note that some prices of the food in the islands are much more expensive than in other parts of Thailand.

 21. Full Moon Party